digitallyinduced/ihp/Guide/database-migrations.markdown

 migrate
 ```

-In production context you need to specify the correct database url via the `DATABASE_URL` environment variable:
+In a production context you need to specify the correct database URL via the `DATABASE_URL` environment variable:

 ```
 DATABASE_URL=postgresql://... migrate